 We envision a world in which the patient's voice is heard and no one is harmed by healthcare.

 Patient Safety and People Living with HIV/AIDS

-PULSE of NY partnered with two community organizations that provide HIV/AIDS support groups: Options for Community Living and the NS-LIJ Health System Center for AIDS Research and Treatment (CART).
-PULSE presented one educational workshop to Options for Community Living members, and three focus groups were conducted with CART.
+PULSE of NY (now Pulse Center for Patient Safety Educaton & Advocacy) partnered with two community organizations that provide HIV/AIDS support groups: Options for Community Living and the NS-LIJ Health System Center for AIDS Research and Treatment (CART).
+Pulse presented one educational workshop to Options for Community Living members, and three focus groups were conducted with CART.

 To develop this brochure, we asked the group questions and participants worked in pairs to discuss.
 The questions were:

 After reconvening, many answered with very personal responses.

 The group created a general-purpose pamphlet that can be distributed by people living with HIV / AIDS to help dispel the myths.
 The pamphlet can be used as a tool in sensitivity training for health care staff, patient advocates and the friends and family of people living with HIV/AIDS.
 The brochure explained that many common beliefs about living with HIV/AIDS are not true.
 The final meeting with the group was held in July 2015 to share and submit any additional approved comments on the brochure.